Monday, September 8th, 2025¶

 if n_is_prime:

-print('{} is a prime number'.format(n))
+print('{} is prime.'.format(n))

 else:

-print('{} is not a prime number'.format(n))
+print('{} is not prime.'.format(n))

 In [16]: